If you like the idea of working in the country away from the noise of the city, then Emandal might be right for you…

 So…if all this sounds good to you, please read on about our application process:

 We generally begin accepting and reviewing applications in the fall & winter for the following season.
-Please download the application for the job that interests you and send it, along with a cover letter and resume, to us via email, fax, or snail mail.
+Please download the application for the job that interests you and send it, along with a cover letter and resume, to us via email.
+Because we have folks working at other locations than the farm, it’s much easier to communicate via the internet.

 International Applicants: We will gladly consider any international applicants, however, you must already have a current work visa (right to work in the United States).
 We cannot help you secure a work visa.
 Please let us know if you have any questions.